Greenwashing beauty products. Who knew it could be such big business?

 We can call companies on their beauty product greenwashing.
 Choosing not to buy from a brand or business does have an impact.
 We can take the lead from organisations like EWG and search out and support those doing the right thing.

 Many of these businesses do what the team at Earth + Skin do – research the research.
 This means we’re able to confidently recommend products that are truly organic and natural – and that work.
+We also use all natural, organic and low-tox products in our treatments.

 Our approach to care for our clients is simple.